-You can get higher yields from your marijuana plant by manipulating their natural light cycles.
-Lighting also helps your plants to complete photosynthesis.
-Photosynthesis is the process a plant uses to create their own food.
+You can get higher yields from your marijuana plant by manipulating its natural light cycles.
+Lighting also helps your plants to complete photosynthesis, which is the process a plant uses to create its own food.
 They absorb light energy through the chlorophyll in their leaves.
-The light energy is used to react water with carbon dioxide to create food sugar.
-Photosynthesis is directly associated with the intensity of the light the plant receives among a few other factors.
+The light energy is used to react to water with carbon dioxide to create food sugar.
+Photosynthesis is directly associated with the intensity of the light the plant receives, among a few other factors.
 Thus, when you manipulate the light your plant receives then you affect how much food your plant makes to feed itself.

 Now that you know how important lighting can be, you're going to want to give your plants all the light power they can use.
 There is something else you can do besides adding bright lights to your grow room to get big, healthy plants.
 Adding reflection to the walls of your grow area can give you up to 30% more light than you already have without any extra electricity!

 Lighting is one of the most important factors.

 Good reflection on the walls near your plant will bounce the light from your lights back to your plants instead of letting them go to waste and get absorbed by the walls.
 Reflective walls also prevent some of your marijuana plants from having dark spots where no light is available.
 The farther light has to travel to your plant, the more light is lost.
 So, when you have reflective walls then some of the light that would get lost traveling from the light bulb to the plant gets reflected for your plants to use.